armartin98/Phase-1-Project-1/README.md

 ## Acknowledgment

-A special thanks to [link](https://mixedanalytics.com/blog/list-actually-free-open-no-auth-needed-apis/) for providing a list of open public API's that was used within this app.
+A special thanks to [link](https://www.worlddata.info/currencies/), where the data was found to help build the db.json file.